6soyoung3/LSTM-stock-price-prediction/README.md

   * tensorflow 2.4.1
   * keras 2.4.3
 ### Launch
-install all libraries required using pip3 and type jupyter notebook on terminal to open and run
+Install all libraries required using pip3 and type jupyter notebook on terminal to open and run

 ### Source
 This project is for only practicing and the source comes from https://www.youtube.com/watch?v=QIUxPv5PJOY&ab_channel=ComputerScience